Mindanao Express

 Mindanao Express was an airline based at General Santos International Airport.
 Formed in 1996, the airline operated flights from General Santos, Philippines, to Manado, Indonesia, and Zamboanga City, Philippines, to Sandakan, Malaysia.

+Mindanao Express was later transitioned into bus company under management of San Agustin Transport Corporation and Erjohn & Almark plying Lawton and Pasay to Nasugbu, Batangas via Lian, Batangas.
+It was later dissolved with San Agustin Transport Corporation.